Neural network expansion of Euclidean path integrals and its application to interacting scalar fields

 The task is to compare $Z_0$ and $Z_1$ for different $c_k$ and $A$ parameters and determine the cases where the differences are negligible.
 Considering the fact that $Z$ in itself is not a meaningful quantity and could take very large or very small values, the necessary quantity that is used to calculate the observables and that we would need to compare is actually $W=\ln Z$, therefore, the error measure we will use is defined as the averaged absolute relative error between the logarithm of $Z_0$ and $Z_1$:

 where $M$ is the number of samples, each having $N_C$ different randomly generated combinations of the kernels that are defined for fixed centers and widths.
+This error definition is meaningful because right now, we are not interested in pointwise accuracy, but rather in the resulting distribution of the original and transformed points, that are part of the large sum.
+At the end the mean of these distributions will correspond to the full sum, or in other words to the result of the path integral.

 To estimate the error in $\ln Z$ that is induced by the unitary transformation, the following steps have been followed: \begin{itemize} \item Fix the parameters of the RBF network, which include the number of kernels $K$, the width of the Gaussians $A$, and the k-number of centers $c_k$.